jnichol8/ToDoList/README.md

-This is a java based todolist that uses swift to create the GUI
+This is a java based todolist that uses swift to create the GUI This means that you need JAVA 17 to run the JAR file: [JavaSE17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html )

 once the 3 fields are filled, click the add button to add the task to the todolist after clicking on a task in the list, you can: